There are no admission requirements for this course.

 Lectures and seminars

-The final mark for the course is established by (i) determination of the weighted average of grades for weekly assignments.
+The final mark for the course is established by the performance/attendance of the lectures (10%), the weekly readings (20%), and the assignments (70%).

-In case the final (weighted average) grade for the course is not sufficient, the student may redo one or more of the weekly assignments, or the lecturer may provide one or more additional assignments.
+In case the final (weighted average) grade for the course is not sufficient, the student may take a resit, or the lecturer may provide one or more additional assignments.

 Inspection and feedback